Improper pruning can damage trees and shrubs on your Portland or SW Washington property

-Why is pruning necessary?
+Why is pruning trees and shrubs necessary?

 Pruning since 1924

-Our pruning services include specialty pruning and shrub pruning, which some tree companies in the area do not offer.
+Our services include specialty pruning and shrub pruning, which some tree companies in the area do not offer.

 These pruning services require the proper training, tools and an ‘eye’ for what needs to be done.
 From detail pruning to production fruit tree pruning, our professionally trained arborists follow the ANSI guidelines set forth by the TCIA.